3 A Theory of Requirements Engineering - Part II

 3.1 Behaviours and Properties

-Discovering requirements involves understanding what behaviours our stakeholders consider to be desirable or undesirable in the World.
-This section defines what we mean by behaviour and how behaviours can be characterized by their properties.
+Discovering requirements involves understanding which behaviours stakeholders consider desirable or undesirable in the world.
+This section defines what we mean by behaviour and explains how properties characterise sets of behaviours.

 Behaviours